Dollar Store Slime: Is It Really a Better Deal?

 We got everything home and the girls started making fluffy slime.

-First they poured the glue in (Sophia really liked that container, and wanted to make the slime right in it!)
+First they poured the glue in (my daughter really liked that container, and wanted to make the slime right in it!)

 As they added ingredients, it became clear that things weren’t quite working like they normally do.
 The most obvious problem was that the slime wasn’t activating no matter how much starch they sprayed into the concoction.